“On the Twenty-Third Day of the Month of September in an Early Year of a Decade Not Too Long Before Our Own…”

 Little Shop is an adaptation of a successful Broadway musical, and it makes that apparent by featuring Ellen Greene as Audrey, the role she originated on Broadway.
 It is fairly accurate adaption until the ending, but this wasn’t always the case.
 Oz initially filmed an ending where Audrey II defeats Seymour and goes on to devour America, the very ending I stumbled across that fateful night.
 Although these events happen in the Broadway version of the show, test audiences hated the ending, so much so, that Oz was forced to reshoot and create a brand new ending where Seymour wins and he and Audrey live happily ever after.
 It was only in 2012 that the original ending was re-released, and I would argue that it is far more effective than the theatrical cut.
 It makes the film’s critique on American culture quite apparent, and it certainly stays with the viewer.

 The original and theatrical cuts are largely the same until the last 20 min or so of the film.
 The difference begins right after Audrey II starts to swallow its namesake.
 In the original, Seymour rushes in and drags Audrey out of the plant, only for her to die in the back alley.
 As she dies, Audrey asks Seymour to feed her to the plant so a part of her will always be with him.
 He does, but immediately after, runs into a businessman who wants to take samples of Audrey II so everyone can buy one.
-Seymour realizes that Audrey II’s plan has always been to eat everything, that it was just using Seymour to grow, and that it took advance of his weak moral compass.
+Seymour realizes that Audrey II’s plan has always been to eat everything and that it was just using Seymour to grow, taking advantage of his weak moral compass.
+While Seymour initially seems like a helpless figure, his insecurity leads to the end of the world, making the meek the world’s most dangerous figures merely because they are so blinded by a overwhelming need to overcome their meekness.
 He confronts the now giant plant, but ultimately fails and is devoured.
 The film goes on to show Audrey II’s victory, as its children/clones devour entire cities across America.

 Seymour realizes the same thing in the theatrical cut, but this time Audrey survives, and he successfully kills Audrey II.
 These endings leave radically different impressions, as the original suggests that it is too late, and that humanity was doomed the day the plant arrived, while the theatrical argues that evil can always be defeated and that the meek can overcome adversity.
 Personally, I find the original more compelling, and that is mainly because of what Audrey II represents.